Lighthorse (American Indian police): Cherokee

+Chickasaw

+In 1829, Levi Colbert and a group of Mixed-blood Chickasaws created a code of laws to protect Chickasaw property, which led to the creation of their Lighthorse corps by the Chickasaw National Council.
+These corps included 25 men from each of the tribal districts, 100 Lighthorsemen in total.After forced removal in 1836 to Indian Territory, in which many Chickasaw lives were lost in the process, the Chickasaw Lighthorse corps were disbanded.
+Although other law enforcement groups were established after the Chickasaw Constitution was created, separating the Chickasaws from the Choctaw nation, Lighthorse would not be the name used for the Chickasaw police force until 2004, when the Chickasaw Lighthorse Police Department (LPD) was reformed.

+Today, the Chickasaw LPD has jurisdiction over 13 counties in Oklahoma, divided in 3 Precincts (WinStar, Ada, Newcastle) and has 105 full time law enforcement officers.

 Choctaw

 The Treaty of Doak's Stand in 1820 appropriated US$600 per year to the Choctaw Nation to organize and maintain the Choctaw Lighthorsemen.
 These men were given the authority to arrest, try and punish those who broke tribal laws.
 The first corps became operational in 1824.
 Peter Pitchlynn became the head of this force in 1825.
 After the Choctaws were forcibly removed to Indian Territory, as part of the Indian Removal (1831-1833), the Lighthorsemen reported to the tribal Chief.

-The Choctaw Constitution of 1838 specified that "...It shall be the duty of any of the light horsemen to proclaim to the candidates or their representatives to form into separate lines; the voters forming in a line with such candidates as they wish to elect; and there shall be two or more judges appointed by the Captain of the Light-horse company to determine the number of electors in each line, and their qualifications; and one of said judges shall publicly state the number of voters in each line, and proclaim the person having the highest number elected; and it shall be the duty of the judges of the elections to report to the district clerks the names of the persons elected, and to what office, and by what majority; whose duty it shall be to record the same and inform the district Chief of the result of the election."
+The Choctaw Constitution of 1838 specified that it "shall be the duty of any of the light horsemen to proclaim to the candidates or their representatives to form into separate lines; the voters forming in a line with such candidates as they wish to elect; and there shall be two or more judges appointed by the Captain of the Light-horse company to determine the number of electors in each line, and their qualifications; and one of said judges shall publicly state the number of voters in each line, and proclaim the person having the highest number elected;"

-According to historian Carolyn Foreman, the treaty stipulated, "...that all men, both white and red, may be compelled to pay their just debts, it is stipulated and agreed, that the sum of two hundred dollars shall be appropriated by the United States, for each district, annually, and placed in the hands of the agent, to pay the expenses incurred in raising and establishing said corps; which is to act as executive officers, in maintaining good order, and compelling bad men to remove from the nation, who are not authorized to live In it by a regular permit from the agent."
+According to historian Carolyn Foreman, the treaty stipulated "that all men, both white and red, may be compelled to pay their just debts, it is stipulated and agreed, that the sum of two hundred dollars shall be appropriated by the United States, for each district, annually, and placed in the hands of the agent, to pay the expenses incurred in raising and establishing said corps; which is to act as executive officers, in maintaining good order, and compelling bad men to remove from the nation, who are not authorized to live In it by a regular permit from the agent."

 Called Issuba Vmbinili Tʋshka ("Perched Horse Warrior") in the Choctaw language, Light horsemen rode their own horses and used their own weapons.